- Markets are too complacent about inflation risks; wage and core inflation will climb more quickly than many expect.

 2017 was mostly smooth sailing for the global economy.
 It was a year marked by broad, synchronised growth, low interest rates and low inflation.
-The question is, will these trends continue into 2018?
+The question is, will these trends continue?

 Strong and stable

 Strong and synchronised global growth momentum, looser fiscal policies, and firming credit growth coupled with loose monetary policy and financial market conditions should continue to drive the world economy.

 We’re particularly upbeat about the growth outlook for the eurozone, and to a lesser extent the US, among the developed economies, and India and parts of ASEAN among the emerging bloc.

 Mind the gap

 Given robust economic growth in many countries, markets are too complacent about inflation risks in 2018.
 We believe wage and core inflation should still climb in the US and Europe in the coming months, and more quickly than the market expects.